 polycarbonate plastics and epoxy resins, can leech out of materials and contaminate the surrounding environment.
 Animal studies have provided us with several examples of the potentially harmful effects of BPA exposure on development and behavior.
 In the first study

-, scientists have connected BPA exposure in the womb to more aggressive behaviors in girls1.
+on the effects of BPA exposure on human behavior, scientists have connected BPA exposure in the womb to more aggressive behaviors in girls1.

 BPA is a widely used compound that can be found in items like water bottles, food containers, and medical devices as well as in the linings of aluminum cans used for food storage.
 BPA mimics the hormone estrogen and can bind to and activate estrogen receptors.
 In a growing fetus, this estrogen mimic could disturb delicately-balanced, hormonally-driven developmental processes.
 Over the last decade or so, animal studies have shown that prenatal BPA exposure does indeed affect development and can lead to physiological and behavioral changes in young animals.
 For example, young male mice exposed to BPA in utero exhibited increased aggressive behavior as well

-as a reduced testis size
+as a reduced testis size2.

 The first study on prenatal BPA exposure and human behavior, headed by Bruce Lanphear, director of the Cincinnati Children's Environmental Health Center, suggests that prenatal BPA exposure is associated with an increase in externalizing behaviors in two-year-old girls.
 Negative externalizing behaviors include hostile, defiant, and aggressive actions.